stevensacks/storybook-react-intl/README.md

 ---

 ### preview.ts
-In your `preview.ts`, you need to add the `locales` and `locale` to globals, as well as add `reactIntl` that you exported from the above file to parameters.
+In your `preview.ts`, you need to add the `locales` and `locale` to initialGlobals, as well as add `reactIntl` that you exported from the above file to parameters.

 `locales` is an object where the keys are the "ids" of the locales/languages and the values are the names you want to display in the dropdown.